POLIS 2106 - Justice, Virtue and the Good

 General Course Information

-Course Code POLIS 2106 Course Justice, Virtue and the Good Coordinating Unit Politics and International Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I study Incompatible POLI 2009, POLI 2106, POLI 3009 Course Description This course traces the ideas of justice, virtue and the good - concepts of moral action and normative judgment which lie at the foundations of Western political institutions and moral systems.
-This course provides students with a familiarity with and understanding of important theoretical concepts embedded in selected classical texts and intellectual traditions of Western political philosophy.
+Course Code POLIS 2106 Course Justice, Virtue and the Good Coordinating Unit Politics and International Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I undergraduate study Incompatible POLI 2009, POLI 2106, POLI 3009 Course Description The aim of this course is to teach you about political theory, and its function and place within the discipline of political science.
+We do this by reading, analysing and criticising the arguments made by some of the great political theorists in the Western tradition and by exploring some of the most controversial debates in political theory.

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to demonstrate: 1 An ability to understand key ideas in Western political thought 2 An ability to think critically about debates in contemporary political theory.
 3 Enhanced skills in research, synthesis, organisation and presentation of information 4 Enhanced problem solving skills 5 Familiarisation with the research skills necessary for working with primary sources 6 An ability to work independently 7 An ability to articulate interpretations of sources and topics in class discussion 8 An ability to critically evaluate arguments

 Required ResourcesA reading kit will be prepared and available for sale in the first week of term.

 Online LearningCourse material and lecture slides will be posted on myuni